-Guidance 2: Single-Factor and Multi-Factor OTP Devices have similar weaknesses to social engineering as passwords, but one OTP code can only be used once and if a time-based OTP (TOTP) solution is used the risk is further reduced but not negligible.
-The use of OTP devices will be deprecated 2025, or earlier, due to the risks with the technology.
-Member organisations are encouraged not to implement new OTP solutions.
+Guidance 2: Single-Factor and Multi-Factor OTP Devices have similar weaknesses to social engineering as passwords, but one OTP code can only be used once and if

-Guidance 5: Single-Factor and Multi-Factor OTP Devices have similar weaknesses to social engineering as passwords, but OTP codes can only be used once and if an OTP is time-based (TOTP) the risk is further reduced but not negligible.
+Guidance 3: Single-Factor and Multi-Factor OTP Devices have similar weaknesses to social engineering as passwords, but OTP codes can only be used once and if an OTP is time-based (TOTP) the risk is further reduced but not negligible.
 Furthermore, some software OTP secrets may easily be copied between devices.
 Member Organisations should not implement new OTP solutions.

-Guidance 6: Inherent authentication factors include biometric and behaviour associated with the Subject.
+Guidance 4: Inherent authentication factors include biometric and behaviour associated with the Subject.
 Note that inherent authentication factors are usually considered sensitive data as defined in the General Data Protection Regulation (EU 2016/679).

-Guidance 7: Syncable credentials explicitly facilitate key cloning to provide the user with access to previously enrolled credentials across devices and different platform providers.
+Guidance 5: Syncable credentials explicitly facilitate key cloning to provide the user with access to previously enrolled credentials across devices and different platform providers.
 This is a user experience that can be both secure and convenient if done correctly.
 The use of syncable credentials must follow current NIST guidelines around syncable authenticators.
 Furthermore, Subjects must be actively discouraged from sharing syncable credentials with other Subjects, see 5.1.3.

-Guidance 8: Independent factors means that access to one factor does not by itself grant access to other factors.
+Guidance 6: Independent factors means that access to one factor does not by itself grant access to other factors.
 For example, a FIDO security key used in combination with a password may not by itself be used to perform a reset of the password.